 5. Parents are welcome at any time to make an appointment to discuss their child's progress.
-GUST operates an open-door policy.
+GUST Independent School operates an open-door policy.

 6. Regular communication between school and home will ensure that concerns are promptly acted upon and involve those in school who can offer support.
-Where issues are difficult to be resolved, parents/carers can contact the Head of School or, if this fails to resolve the issue, the Board of Trustees.
-(See Dealing with Complaints section)
+Where issues are difficult to resolve, parents/carers can contact the Headteacher or, if this fails to resolve the issue, the Board of Trustees (see Dealing with complaints section).

-Links with other schools / transfer arrangements
+Links with other schools/transfer arrangements

-1. Class Teachers of children joining from other schools will receive information from the previous school.
+1. Class teachers of children joining from other schools will receive information from the previous school.

-2. GUST has a transition process which involves schools and outside agencies in preparation for children transferring to other schools.
+2. GUST Independent School has a transition process that involves schools and outside agencies in preparation for children transferring to other schools.